zabsalahid/serialport-gsm/README.md

 ```js
 modem.on('onMemoryFull', result => { status, data })
 ```

+## Errors
+When errors are returned and the error was originated on the device thenin the error text an error code should be listed, e.g. "+CMS ERROR: 500".
+An (incomplete) list of possisble errorcodes and their meanings can be found e.g. at https://www.activexperts.com/sms-component/gsm-error-codes/

 ## SerialPort
 Access base serialport.
 Please refer to [***SerialPort Docs***](https://serialport.io/docs/en/api-serialport) for documentation